Compare any two graphics cards:

 Pixel Rate

-The Radeon HD 6570 (OEM) 1GB is a small bit (about 4%) better at anti-aliasing than the GeForce GT 315, and able to handle higher resolutions without slowing down too much. (explain)
+The Radeon HD 6570 (OEM) 1GB should be a bit (more or less 4%) better at full screen anti-aliasing than the GeForce GT 315, and also will be capable of handling higher screen resolutions without slowing down too much. (explain)

 Radeon HD 6570 (OEM) 1GB 5200 Mpixels/sec